aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/geometry/build-node-hierarchies/_index.md

 ## Step 3: Apply Rotation to the Top Node

 Rotating the parent node automatically rotates all its children, which is a core advantage of hierarchical scenes.
+Use the `Quaternion` class to define rotation in radians for smooth interpolation.

 ```java
 // Rotate the top node, affecting all child nodes